The

 \Include

-takes one mandatory argument: the ID of the section to be included, much like cross references.There is however one restriction: only the toplevel headers can be pointed to.
+takes one mandatory argument: the ID of the section to be included, much like internal links.There is however one restriction: only the toplevel headers can be pointed to.
 This restriction allows us to easily find the included file in the filesystem, and dispenses the need to do a first

 ./ourbigbook